Eyles Irwin: Biography

 He was born at Calcutta (presently Kolkata) to Irish parents in 1751.
 His father was a native of Ireland who died in the service of East India Company.
 Irwin was educated at a private academy at Chiswick in England, and joined the East India Company in a civil capacity, serving at Madras (presently Chennai) in 1767.
 Due to his association with George Pigot, who was imprisoned and suspended, he too was suspended in 1775; consequently, he went back to England to lay his case before the board.
 His application was successful.

 In 1778, he married Miss Brooke, who was related to Henry Brooke, the renowned Irish novelist and dramatist.
 In 1780, he was restored to his previous job and position by the Company at Madras.
 He returned to England in 1785 from Calcutta.
-In 1792, he was appointed, in conjunction with others, as superintendent of the Company's affairs in China, in which post he served for the next two years.
+During his time in China as superintendent of the Company's affairs in 1792, Irwin was noted for fostering improved trade relations.
 In 1795, he made one or two attempts to gain a place on the board of directors, but failed.
 Until he died on 12 August 1817, he busied himself with social and literary pursuits.

 Genealogy

-Irwin's daughter Frances Sally Irwin married Cmdr.
-Edwin Toby Caulfeild son of Capt.
+Irwin's daughter was Frances Sally Irwin, a writer who published plays and poems.
+Frances Sally married Cmdr.
+Edwin Toby Caulfeild, son of Capt.
 Wade Toby Caulfeild and Lady Anne Cope of the Manor Catcombe, Wiltshire.
+Frances Sally and Edwin Toby's daughter, Sophia Frances Anne Caulfeild, was also a writer.
 Excerpt from a family tree scroll created circa mid 1800s.